khaled-mehizel/restaurant-sales-dashboard/README.md

 # restaurant-sales-dashboard
-  Cleaning of a large dataset and building an interactive dashboard
+  Cleaning of a large dataset and building an interactive dashboard with VBA.

 # Overview
 This page will detail the process of cleaning a dataset and building a dashboard along with some VBA here and there as a part of the amazing [Kyle Pew](https://www.linkedin.com/in/kylepew/)'s [Microsoft Excel Data Analysis and Dashboard Reporting](https://www.udemy.com/course/microsoft-excel-data-analysis-and-dashboard-reporting/) course on Udemy.